lineality/Online_Voting_Using_One_Time_Pads/README.md

 University of North Carolina at Charlotte https://www.researchgate.net/publication/227617394_Roll_Off_at_the_Top_of_the_Ballot_Intentional_Undervoting_in_American_Presidential_Elections

-Step 8: The voter off-line(enforced by software), inspects and validates that their digital scanned version of their ballot is correct.
+Step 8: The voter off-line(enforced by software) inspects and validates that their version of their ballot is correct and verified,  .

 Step 9: The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the ballot, producing a new QR code.
 All digital files of the unencrypted ballot are removed and the memory physically over-written.